syed-masoom/Complete-Data-Analysis-Project/README.md

 | **Desktop**      |  **14.68%**         |     **13.53%**        |     **4.29%**       |
 | **Mobile**       |  **10.08%**         |     **9.28%**         |     **10.29%**      |

+- Takeaway: The mobile shopping experience should be a priority because mobile is already generating strong order performance.

 ## Conclusion

+🎯 Analyst Conclusion

+The business has a healthy acquisition mix and strong advertising returns, with organic traffic performing slightly better than paid traffic in order generation.
+However, marketing spend is concentrated heavily on Instagram and promotional campaigns, so these investments should be evaluated against revenue and profitability rather than spend alone.
+The ~50% bounce rate also indicates room to improve the website experience and conversion journey.
+Overall, the strongest growth opportunity is to improve traffic quality and conversion efficiency while reallocating marketing budget toward campaigns and channels that generate the highest profitable customer value.

 - Overall Ads and Traffic is look perfect but Ads can be make more profitable and gigh revenue generator
 - The biggest concern is the low as 50% Conversion rate this can be more better and this can also improve our customers and also helps us to retain customer for long term and increase repeat purchase and the overall business can be improve by which